 In the beginning, ChatGPT could only access its “world knowledge”: the information the AI has encountered during its training process.

 Since this training process takes many months, this knowledge is often outdated.
-What was (and is) even worse: Even if it wasn’t outdated, it might have been incorrect, because the training material was not fact-checked.
+Even worse: it might have been incorrect from the start, because the training material was not fact-checked.

 This combination of problems made ChatGPT and others deeply flawed tools for research.